generate/generate-install/README.md

 # generate-install [![NPM version](https://img.shields.io/npm/v/generate-install.svg?style=flat)](https://www.npmjs.com/package/generate-install) [![NPM downloads](https://img.shields.io/npm/dm/generate-install.svg?style=flat)](https://npmjs.org/package/generate-install) [![Build Status](https://img.shields.io/travis/generate/generate-install.svg?style=flat)](https://travis-ci.org/generate/generate-install)

-Generator that automatically detects the dependencies or devDependencies to install based on the templates or includes used.
+Generator that automatically detects the dependencies or devDependencies to install based on the templates or includes that are dynamically used by your generator.
 This can be used as a sub-generator or plugin in your own generator.

 ## What is "Generate"?